 Some of the things tuna does not have that your cat needs is taurine and Vitamin E. A cat fed more tuna than she really needs will suffer if deprived of these nutrients.
 A lack of vitamin E can lead to steatitis, also known as yellow fat disease.
 While a little thiamine is good, an overabundance can lead to thiaminase poisoning, a disease that weakens the immune system.

-Because tuna is a fish that’s high on the food chain, it has a tendency to be high in mercury.
+Because tuna is a fish that's high on the food chain, it has a tendency to be high in mercury.
 If your cat seems weak, uncoordinated, mentally disturbed or develops a rash, she may be suffering from mercury poisoning and needs to see a vet right away.
 A mild case can be flushed out by having Kitty drink more water.
-A severe case could call for antibiotics.

 Can a Kitten Eat Tuna?

 Because of all the nutrients that promote growth, it may be tempting to give some tuna to a small kitten.
 However, the risks seem to outweigh the benefits.
 A tiny kitten is at even greater risk for steatitis, mercury poisoning and seizures.

 A half grown adolescent cat may be able to handle small quantities as an occasional treat and the tiniest squirt of tuna juice might help a recently weaned kitten get used to the idea of eating on their own.
 Otherwise, a kitten is better off getting their vitamins and nutrients from other sources.

 Click Here To Find Out If Your Kitty Can Eat Avocado